IBM/mini-era/scheduler/README.md

 - CONFIG_VITERBI_EN=y	  enable Viterbi Decode Hardware Accelerators
 - CONFIG_KERAS_CV_BYPASS=y	 turns off the Tensorflow code, etc. -- Leave this enabled!
 - CONFIG_VERBOSE=y	  turns on a LOT of debugging output
+- CONFIG_DBG_THREADS=y	  turns on debugging output for the threads
 - CONFIG_GDB=y		  indicates compilation should iclude the "-g" flag to retain symbols, etc. which provides for greater debugger support, etc.